Last updated: 3 August 2016

 In 1855, in the midst of severe public and journalistic criticism of army medical provision during the Crimean War (1854-56), a unified Medical Staff Corps was formed to provide other ranks medical personnel.
 This corps was renamed the Army Hospital Corps in 1857, then the Medical Staff Corps in 1884.

-In the meantime, in 1873, the provision of medical officers on a regimental basis was abolished and in its place a single Army Medical Department established.
+In the meantime, in 1873, the provision of medical officers on a regimental basis was abolished and they were transferred to the AMD.
 Finally, in 1898, the Department and Corps were merged into a single unit, known as the Royal Army Medical Corps (RAMC), whose personnel were sent straight into action in the Sudan (1896-98) and the Boer War (1899-1902).

 As with the Crimean War, the South African conflict demonstrated the importance of army medical provision and the fatal consequences when hygiene advice was ignored.
 Thus, by the outbreak of the First World War in 1914, the unit was recognised as vital to any national war effort.
 During that conflict its personnel served in every theatre of war and it expanded to 154,000 other ranks and 13,000 officers.
 The RAMC lost 743 officers and 6,130 soldiers killed.